 - Knowingly assisting another person in committing suicide

-Manslaughter vs. Murder in St. Ann, MO: What’s the Difference—and Why It Matters
+Manslaughter vs. Murder in St. Ann, MO: Why the Difference Matters

 St. Louis County Resources